-22.5.
+24.5.
 Hearing to consider unsatisfactory attendance

-The arrangements for hearings are set out in further detail in Appendix A
+The arrangements for hearings are set out in further detail in Appendix B

 The Employee will be given written notification of date, time and venue of the hearing.
-This will usually be not less than 10 working days' notice.
-The notification will advise the Employee of the case to be considered and possible outcomes of the hearing - including that dismissal may be an outcome.
+This will usually be not less than 10 working days' notice - but may be varied by mutual agreement or should circumstances dictate.
+The notification will advise the

+Employee of the case to be considered and possible outcomes of the hearing - including that dismissal may be an outcome.